jaxoezy/wordclock/README.md

   - Removed ambilight futures
   - removed english & german language for readability
   - added nighttime monday till sunday
-  - added option 'summertime' in the HMI, and removed automaticly by date
+  - added option 'summertime' in the HTTP site, and removed automaticly by date
+  - print IP adres for HTTP site when startingup -> for when MDNS doesn't work on router
   - nighttime and other settings will display the current value in the hmi.
     - Issue: When a new value is entered the page needs a manual refresh before the new value is displayed

-Currently still busy with:
    - Getting the clock to count offline
     - This kinda works, when we don't get a NTP response, i add the sync interval time to the old time
     - When we don't have wifi at all, i skip trying to get a random server by the pool, because this takes to long (+-8 sec for each request)